 Is Apple Cider served hot or cold?

-Apple cider can be enjoyed both ways – hot or cold.
-During cold seasons of the year, hot apple cider will warm your soul, while during hot months of the year, cold apple cider will refresh and re-energize your body.
-If you are a huge fan of apple cider like I am, then both ways should satisfy you to the maximum!
+This is the perfect drink that can be enjoyed both ways – hot or cold.
+During cold seasons of the year, hot cider will warm your soul, while during hot months of the year, cold apple cider will refresh and re-energize your body.